-Heather Locklear Arrested for Attacking a Cop and an EMT
+Heather Locklear Faces New Charges After Arrest for Allegedly Attacking Cop and EMT

-Heather Locklear is in trouble with the law...again.
+Heather Locklear is in legal trouble...again.

 One week after the Melrose Place star was placed on an involuntary psychiatric hold, E!
 News has confirmed she has been arrested for battery on a police officer and emergency personnel.

 Police arrested Locklear at 11:30 p.m.
 Sunday and booked her hours later at 2:01 a.m.
-TMZ, which first reported news of the actress' arrest, described the TV star as "extremely agitated" after a family member first called 911 to report a disturbance.
-According to the outlet, Locklear "punched a responding deputy" who was trying to separate her from other "members of her family."
-Paramedics arrived on the scene, and "she kicked an EMT" while being put on a gurney.
-The actress was first taken to a nearby hospital, TMZ reported, then transported to jail.
 She received two misdemeanor charges, both for battery upon an officer and emergency personnel.

-The Ventura County Sheriff's Office told Fox News she appeared "heavily intoxicated" and was "arguing with other subjects at the residence" as officers arrived on the scene.
-"The responding deputy believed it was necessary to separate her from the others.
-In the process of trying to separate her, she battered the deputy...There was no injury to the deputy.
-That action caused her to get arrested."
-Due to her "behavior and level of intoxication," an ambulance was called.
+Officers arrived at Locklear's home after 11 p.m. and found her "extremely intoxicated" and arguing with family and friends, a watch commander at the Ventura County Sherriff's Office told E!
+News.
+Officers tried to separate her from the group, at which point she assaulted a deputy, leading to her arrest.
+"Before taking her in, they wanted to get her medically cleared, due to the level of her intoxication and behavior.
+So, an ambulance was called," the watch commander said.
+"As she was being treated, she kicked an EMT, which is a crime.
+That resulted in her second charge."
+Locklear was taken to the hospital for treatment, then transferred to jail.

 E!
 News has reached out to Locklear's lawyer for additional comment.

+Eight months later, Locklear was involved in a car collision and transported to Los Robles Hospital & Medical Center in Thousand Oaks, Calif.
+Locklear, who went off the road and into a ditch, was treated for minor, non-threatening injuries.
+Police could not say what caused the accident but said no alcohol or drugs were involved.
+The actress was not cited for the incident.
-Locklear was arrested in February for felony domestic violence against her boyfriend, Chris Heisser, but was only charged with misdemeanor battery on a peace officer; police had responded to a call about a domestic disturbance, where the actress threatened to shoot any officer who returned to her home.
-"You f--king deserve your kids to die!
-You f--king deserve it!" she screamed, according to police.
-"And when you find yourself in that position, think of me!"

-"She claimed to be injured, but we didn't see any sign of that," Ventura County Sheriff's Office Capt.
-Garo Kuredjian later told The New York Post.
+Four months ago, police officers responded to a call about a domestic disturbance at Locklear's home.
+They arrested her for felony domestic violence against her boyfriend, Chris Heisser, but she was only charged with misdemeanor battery on a peace officer.
+During her arrest, Locklear threatened to shoot any police officer who dared to return to her home.
+It was later revealed, in a search warrant obtained by E!
+News, that the actress initially told her sister Heisser had "choked her and tried to kill her."
+While Locklear's sister did not witness the alleged violence, she was urged to call 911 on her behalf.
+Later, during the investigation, Heisser denied her claims.
+"She claimed to be injured, but we didn't see any sign of that," Ventura County Sheriff's Office Captain Garo Kuredjian told The New York Post.
 "We determined she had battered her boyfriend."
-In April, Locklear's lawyer appeared in court on her behalf to enter a not guilty plea.
+A month later, Locklear checked into a treatment facility, according to reports.
+In April, her' attorney appeared in court on her behalf to enter a not guilty plea.

-Locklear is expected to appear in Ventura County Superior Court Tuesday at 1:30 p.m.

 We and our partners use cookies on this site to improve our service, perform analytics, personalize advertising, measure advertising performance, and remember website preferences.
 By using the site, you consent to these cookies.
 For more information on cookies including how to manage your consent visit our Cookie Policy.